RPC vs GraphQL/REST

 A common misbelief is that GraphQL/REST is required to decouple the frontend development from the backend development.

-It is true that GraphQL/REST induces a decoupling: as we have seen in the last section, a GraphQL/RESTful API is generic which means that the frontend team can develop independently of the backend team.
+It is true that GraphQL/REST induces a decoupling: as seen in the last section, a GraphQL/RESTful API is generic which means that the frontend team can develop independently of the backend team.

-But we can as well achieve a decoupled frontend-backend development with RPC by using what we call a Telefunc Server.
+But you can as well achieve a decoupled frontend-backend development with RPC by using what we call a Telefunc Server.

 Telefunc Server

-We usually install Telefunc as a Node.js server middleware.
-This induces a tight coupling between our frontend and our Node.js server.
+You usually install Telefunc as a Node.js server middleware.
+This induces a tight coupling between your frontend and your Node.js server.

 For example, let's consider this telefunction: